La Ceiba Natural Reserve

 The diverse range of flora at La Ceiba also naturally provides approximately 90% of the food required by the animals prior to their release.

 With our expert staff and volunteers living on site, we closely monitor the release process, (sometimes remotely using a small number of cameras) and ensure that potential releases are safe and have sufficient food until they are truly ready for independence.
-After release, we can monitor their transition using the remote cameras to check on their ability to find food and general health.
+After release, we can monitor their transition using the remote cameras to check on their ability to find food as well as their general health.